-Check the one that applies: □ Rights to Parking Space(s) Included: The "Property" also includes all of Seller's rights to Garage or Covered Parking Space(s):, pursuant to a Garage/Covered Space Parking Agreement, which shall be assigned to Purchaser at Closing. □ Rights to Parking Space(s) Not Included: The "Property" does not include any of Seller's rights to any Garage or Covered Parking Space, and Purchaser does not desire to purchase any rights to a Garage or Covered Parking Space. □ New Rights to Parking Space: The "Property" does not include any of Seller's rights to any Garage or Covered Parking Space, but Purchaser desires to purchase rights to a Garage or Covered Parking Space from the Company in accordance with the terms and conditions set forth in a Garage/Covered Space Parking Agreement, which shall be executed by Purchaser at Closing.
+eneck the one that applies. □ Rights to Parking Space(s) Included: The "Property" also includes all of Seller's rights to Garage or Covered Parking Space(s):, pursuant to a Garage/Covered Space Parking Agreement, which shall be assigned to Purchaser at Closing. □ Rights to Parking Space(s) Not Included: The "Property" does not include any of Seller's rights to any Garage or Covered Parking Space, and Purchaser does not desire to purchase any rights to a Garage or Covered Parking Space.
+New Rights to Parking Space: The "Property" does not include any of Seller's rights to any Garage or Covered Parking Space, but Purchaser desires to purchase rights to a Garage or Covered Parking Space from the Company in accordance with the terms and conditions set forth in a Garage/Covered Space Parking Agreement, which shall be executed by Purchaser at Closing.
 The rights will be to use Garage or Covered Parking Space(s):

 MEMBERSHIP IN THE CLUB INTEGRAL PART OF PURCHASE 23.
 CYPRESS MEMBERSHIP AGREEMENT.
 Purchaser hereby expressly acknowledges receipt of The Cypress Membership Agreement, which is being executed simultaneously with this Agreement, a copy of which is included in the Project Documentation - Book of Exhibits provided to Purchaser prior to execution of this Agreement.
 This Membership Agreement is subject to the Company's approval.
 Purchaser further acknowledges that in the event he chooses a designee and this designee is approved by The Club, then the designee will also be required to enter into The Cypress Membership Agreement.
 The services to which Purchaser will have access as a Member of The Club are described in Paragraph 32 hereof.
 PURCHASE PRICE 4.
 PURCHASE PRICE.
 The "Purchase Price" of the Property is \$ The Purchase Price is payable as follows: DEPOSIT a. \$ b. \$, the balance of the Purchase Price due at Closing (as defined in Paragraph 12 hereof).
 MEMBERSHIP FEE INCLUDED IN PURCHASE PRICE The non-refundable and non-transferable Membership Fee which is equal to ten percent (10%) of the Purchase Price is included in the Purchase Price of the Property.
-ALLOCATION OF THE PURCHASE PRICE The Purchase Price of the Property shall be allocated as follows: a. \$ (90\% of the Purchase Price allocated to the purchase and sale of the Unit) shall be payable to the Seller. b. \$ (10\% of the Purchase Price allocated for the non-refundable and non-transferable Membership Fee) shall be payable to the Company.
-PARKING SPACE PAYMENT Check the one that applies: ☐ For assignment by Seller: In addition to the Purchase Price, Purchaser shall pay the sum of \$ to the Seller to acquire the Seller's rights to use the Parking Space. ☐ No Parking Space purchase: Purchaser has opted not to purchase a Parking Space.
-Description: The Purchase Price is a speed not to purchase a Parking Space.
-Description: The Purchase Price is a speed not to purchase a parking Space.
-Description: The Purchase Price is a speed not to purchase a parking Space.
-Description: The Purchase Price is a speed not to purchase a parking Space.
+ALLOCATION OF THE PURCHASE PRICE The Purchase Price of the Property shall be allocated as follows: a. \$(90\% of the Purchase Price allocated to the purchase and sale of the Unit) shall be payable to the Seller. b. \$(10\% of the Purchase Price allocated for the non-refundable and non-transferable Membership Fee) shall be payable to the Company.
+PARKING SPACE PAYMEN Check the one that applies: ☐ For assignment by Seller: In addition to the Purchase Price, Purchaser shall pay the sum of \$ to the Seller to acquire the Seller's rights to use the Parking Space. ☐ No Parking Space purchase: Purchaser has opted not to purchase a Parking Space. ☐ For new purchase: In addition to the Purchase Price, Purchaser shall pay the sum of \$ to the Company for the rights to use the Parking Space.